The shoes you’re wearing, the insoles, and how you walk can worsen your pectus excavatum deformity by deteriorating your posture.

 You may not even know it, but your feet may be the root of this problem.
 This often gets neglected.

 FOUNDATION UNDER A BUILDING

 To simplify, compare the feet of the human body with the foundation of a building.
-When the base support is weak, so is the building.
-People look off-balance when their shoulders are rounded, and their head sticks forward.
+When the base support is weak, so is the structure.
+People look off-balance when their shoulders are rounded and their head sticks forward.
 Insufficient pressure is put on the body just by walking and standing.

 Even though it may seem funny to some, I can’t emphasize the importance of walking with a good posture.
 Set a goal to practice walking with a good posture for at least 30 minutes daily.
 While doing this, don’t carry a heavy backpack, and allow your hands to swing freely by your side.